School of Psychology

 Yes.
 All students in good standing have been awarded assistantships which pay a modest monthly stipend and come with a waiver of tuition in exchange for 20-hours/week of department or community-based work.
 In the first few years, many students participate in grant funded research, offer support for faculty teaching, and oftentimes are responsible for teaching their own undergraduate courses.
 As training continues, students are funded on assistantships which again pay a modest stipend and include a waiver of tuition in exchange for supervised clinical experiences in the community.
 Students in the first four years of their training typically receive such financial support in addition to any financial aid received from private or federal loans.

-]Please see www.usm.edu for information about Covid-related restrictions.]
+Applicants can take a general, university-offered campus tour at any time if you happen to be in the Hattiesburg area or prefer to tour virtually.
 While applicants are free to visit the USM campus anytime, a campus tour is made available for students during the invited, on-campus interviews in February (doctoral program) or April (master’s program).
-(For the 2021 Fall application cycle, please note that the GRE is not required and all graduate admission interviews will be conducted online.)
+We are re-envisioning how we may handle CPY interviews and the campus visit process.
+Those invited for an interview will be made aware of any plans for on-campus interview events or tours closer to the typical interview time periods (January/February for the doctoral program; March/April for the CPY MS program).
 We do not offer private tours or appointments prior the on-campus interviews.
 We find that students are offered the best exposure to the campus, city of Hattiesburg, and to the students and faculty of the Counseling Psychology program when we can coordinate our efforts well.